syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-Google-App-Engine.md

 ## Publish the application

-Step 1: Run the following command in **Cloud Shell** to publish the application.
+Step 1: Run the following command in **Cloud Shell Terminal** to publish the application.

 {% tabs %}
 {% highlight CLI %}